makr0/adventofcode-2018/README.md

 3. **Speed** Try to be as fast as possible.
 At least inform your user about intent and progress

 ## Usage
+Solutions are written in PHP.
+Install php locally or use `ddev start && ddev ssh`.
 Run each day using the runday.sh script and the day number.
 You must provide input at stdin.

 Example for Day1: